 There is absolutely no reason why you should be going at the declutter alone.
 If you live with others, put them to work as well.
 A joint declutter can save so much time and take the pressure of your shoulders alone.
 And besides, chances are you weren’t the only one responsible for accumulating all that stuff.

-There is no reason you need to do it all in one day or week or even one month.
-Breaking it down to smaller decluttering tasks can really make a difference.
-Maybe set aside a day a week when you commit to your declutter plans, even if it’s for an hour.
+You do not need to have this whole job done in a single day, or even in a single month, if that does not fit into your schedule.
+Set up your plan to tackle it in a gradual way that suits your lifestyle and time.
+By breaking it down into smaller decluttering tasks will make a difference.
+Maybe set aside a day a week when you commit to your declutter plans, or even just one hour a day, every day until it is done.
 It all adds up in the long run and if that helps you feel less overwhelmed, it’s okay that it might take longer.
-So long as you’re still at it and not giving up due to it feeling like too much, then you are making great progress.
+So long as you’re still working at your goal, and not giving up, then you are making great progress.
+Well done!

 Join a Challenge

-Having set tasks and instructions can take so much pressure out of the decluttering process and certainly help you to avoid feeling overwhelmed by decluttering.
-There are so many challenges you can join online, but of course I will give a shameless plug and recommend my own current challenge – Simplify My Life, which has a monthly declutter task featuring a different area of the home, complete with tips to help you declutter that space and a checklist to make it nice and easy.
+Having set tasks and instructions can take so much pressure out of the decluttering process and certainly help you to avoid that sense of overwhelm and anxiety.
+There are so many challenges you can join online, but of course I will give a shameless plug and recommend my own previous blog challenge – Simplify My Life, which has a monthly declutter task featuring a different area of the home, complete with tips to help you declutter that space and a checklist to make it nice and easy.
+You can print all the checklists off and work through them at your own pace.

 Take a Break